 *Indicated trademarks are the registered trademarks of their respective owners.

 Your doctor may have prescribed a medicine called a DMARD (disease-modifying antirheumatic drug) to help treat your RA.
 Methotrexate is a commonly prescribed DMARD for the treatment of RA.
 While many people are helped by methotrexate, for others, it isn’t enough.
 Your doctor may combine methotrexate with other medications to help relieve your symptoms and help treat your RA.

-Biologics are medications that help treat moderate to severe RA by reducing the inflammation or swelling caused by the disease.
+Some biologic medications help treat moderate to severe RA by reducing the pain, stiffness, and swelling caused by the disease.
 A biologic may be appropriate for you if your symptoms are getting worse while taking a DMARD, such as methotrexate.

 Anti-TNFs (tumor necrosis factor) are a type of biologic that works by blocking the action of TNF-alpha, a protein made by your body’s immune system.
 In certain autoimmune diseases, such as RA, there is too much TNF-alpha.
 Too much TNF-alpha can cause the immune system to attack parts of the body.
 This can lead to pain, stiffness, and swelling in the joints.
 Over time, RA can damage joints.